Plant scale insects come equipped with piercing/sucking mouthparts and are widespread around the world.

-To prevent and manage a scale insect infestation, you need some knowledge of the biology and life cycle of these little pests.
+To prevent and get rid of scale insects, you need some knowledge of the biology and scale insect life cycle of these little pests.
 It is important to understand and recognize the vulnerable life stages of the creatures.

-There are several types of scale insects commonly referred to as armored scale and soft scale.
+There are several types of scale insects commonly referred to as soft or armored scales.

 The scale coverings they create protect both varieties throughout most of the life cycle.